 The DSL provides regular safeguarding updates and training to all adults working at Our Lady of Sion School.

-Students and Pupils also receive training through PSHEE, assemblies and tutor-time activities.
+Students and Pupils also receive training through PSHEE (Personal Development at Sion), assemblies and tutor-time activities.

 Staff are regularly encouraged to visit the Government's "Educate Against Hate" website: https://educateagainsthate.com/teachers/